 The word “resilience” is used in several fields, such as psychology, ecology, and business management.

 In the business setting, the level of a company’s supply chain resilience depends on how fast a company can bounce back from disruptions of supply chain or resume its original level of performance prior to the disruptions.
-Although managers and researchers agree on the importance of supply chain resilience, there is often lack of consensus when it comes to how to make a supply chain resilient or how to prepare and implement preemptive measures to ensure that the supply chain is not disrupted or mitigate the effects of disruptions as much as possible.
+Although managers and researchers agree on the importance of supply chain resilience, there is often lack of consensus when it comes to how to make a supply chain resilient, prepare and implement preemptive measures to ensure that the supply chain is not disrupted, or mitigate the effects of disruptions as much as possible.